hamedmx/YAD-ILP-Tool/README.md

 between individuals, rules, and concepts.
 Generally, the application of this tool is in networks analysis (networks of individuals, molecules, proteins, and etc.).

+## Community Guidelines

+### Contribution and Improvements

+If you have new enhancements, ideas, or new features; please clone the repository, make your desired changes, and report it at [Github Issues](https://github.com/hamedmx/YAD-ILP-Tool/issues) by opening a new issue with `improvement` label.
+It is highly likely that we can work on it together.

+### Report Issues and Bugs

+If you have an issue or find a bug, please report it at [Github Issues](https://github.com/hamedmx/YAD-ILP-Tool/issues) by opening a new issue with `bugreport` label.

+### How to Support

+If you have any questions or want to ask for support, please open a new issue with `support` label at [Github Issues](https://github.com/hamedmx/YAD-ILP-Tool/issues), or contact the authors directly via email.